World harshens its virus response as epidemic worsens by day

 "The most important thing is to prevent infections," said Norinobu Sawada, vice principal of Koizumi primary school, "so there aren't many other options."

-In South Korea, the hardest-hit country outside China, four Busan markets known for colorful silks and a dizzying array of other wares were shuttered while the country's military sent hundreds of its doctors and soldiers to aid in treatment and quarantines.
+In South Korea, the hardest-hit country outside China, four Busan markets known for colorful silks and a dizzying array of other wares were shuttered while the military sent hundreds of its doctors and soldiers to aid in treatment and quarantines.
+K-pop superstar band BTS cancelled a series of Seoul concerts planned for April.

 The global count of those sickened by the virus exceeds 82,000, with China still by far the hardest-hit country.
 Recent days have seen sharp spikes in South Korea, Italy and Iran.